Kyū: History

 The Tokyo Metropolitan Police Department started a ranking system using kyū to measure the police officers' ability in Kendo.
 Grades were from 8th to 1st.

 In the 1890s, the Greater Japan Martial Virtue Society introduced the dan and kyū ranking system to various martial arts in Japan.

 Martial arts usage

 In modern Japanese martial arts, kyū-level practitioners hold the ranks below dan or black belt.
 The kyū ranking system varies from art to art and school to school.
 In some arts, all the kyū-level practitioners wear white belts while in others different coloured belts, tags or stripes are used; in kendo for example the belt system is not used.
 Although some aikido schools do use a coloured belt system the norm is for kyū grades to wear a white belt, and for dan grades to wear a black belt.
-Kyū-level practitioners are often called mudansha (無段者), "ones without dan, and are considered as initiates rather than students.
+Kyū-level practitioners are often called mudansha (無段者), "ones without rank, and are considered as initiates rather than students.
 When practitioners have reached the ranking of first degree black belt, they become shodan (初段).
-The holder of a black belt of any degree is a yūdansha (有段者), "one with dan.
+The holder of a black belt of any degree is a yūdansha (有段者), "one with rank.